DanMacDonald/public-square-tutorial/02-IntegratingArweaveJS.md

 This leads us to our next Arweave concept.

 # Retrieving transaction data
-Head back to our `createPostData` function in `src/lib/api.js` again.
+Head back to our `createPostInfo()` function in `src/lib/api.js` again.
 Edit the last few lines of the function to be the following…

 (adding a request property to the post info declaration, and then assigning an arweave request to it before returning the object)
 ```js